 Any material made stable by a skeleton is a framed structure.
 Early heavy timber construction places large posts spaced far apart supporting floor and roof beams.
 With the invention of machines to cut and plane wood, the light wood frame, made up of many small wooden members that could be easily handled and assembled by the common nail instead of joinery of timbers became ubiquitous.
 Based on post and lintel principles, the joints become rigid or fixed.
 Frame construction is typical in wood, steel or reinforced concrete.
-Whereas the older timber system infilled with clay tiles, bricks or earth, manufactured light wood framing uses boarding or shingles.
+Whereas the older timber system infilled with clay tiles, bricks, or earth, manufactured light wood framing uses boarding or shingles.
 The invention and computerized mass production of steel quickly developed frame construction for early skyscrapers.
+The Reliance Building in Chicago was one of the first steel-framed structures, raising the structure of its top ten floors in fifteen days!
 Covered by a variety of curtain walls, rigid steel frames are ideal for tall buildings due to an economy of erection and provision of open space.
 Reinforced concrete structures combine the compressive strength of concrete with the tensile strength of steel and are the most rigid of all frame constructions.
-Build three different models showing the difference in span and height of the rigid frames.
+Build three different models one heavy timber, one concrete, and one steel, showing the difference in span and height of the rigid frames.

 Activity 8 – Shells